WE BUY RECORDS - Call or Text 561-247-2703

 Grading : How We Grade Vinyl

 We grade records using visual inspection unless otherwise noted.
-Our highest grade is usually EX.
-We rarely use NM and tend only to grade NM when something is absolutely dead mint or sealed.
 We note grading as Cover/Media in our listings.
 See the below details for the standard we use.
 The goal is that your expectations are met so that you are extremely satisfied with your purchase.
-If you receive a record from us and the grading is off please reach out ASAP so we can help!
+If you receive a record from us and the grading is incorrect, please reach out ASAP so we can help!
 The quickest way to get in contact with us by clicking the message chat button on our website in the bottom right corner.

 Clean Your Records